karlbuscheck/fake-news-ml-model/README.md

 Santa Clara University.
 The dataset mentioned above also comes from that class.

 ## Note
 This notebook is a work in progress.
 The only way to code is to practice.
-Stay tuned for more
+Stay tuned for more.